-Melissa has a love for mountain air and exploration.
-As an environmental consultant and botanical assistant, she spent much of her time counting grass, identifying trees and slogging through creeks, wetlands, meadows and forests.
+Melissa Flint has a background in organic farming, conservation biology, permaculture and environmental education.
+Melissa has love for mountain air and exploration.
+As a biologist, she spent much of her time counting grass, identifying trees and slogging through creeks, meadows and forests all across BC.

 She also has a passion for connecting people to the food that they eat.
 She has worked in market gardens and homesteads in Canada, Hawaii and Rwanda.
 She has a Diploma of Permaculture in the fields of Education, Childhood Education, Site Design and Development from the Permaculture Institute.

 She is currently the Creston Outdoor Educator for Wildsight and teaches a variety of hands-one, place-based programs for elementary students and high school student.
 She is also an educator for Columbia Basin Environmental Educators Network’s Wild Voices for Kids.
 Melissa is a program instructor with Creston Kids Outside Society for a play-based, nature immersion program for children.